opencast/opencast/docs/guides/admin/docs/configuration/stream-security.md

 Once all components of Stream Security are installed and properly configured, it is important to verify that the system is working as expected.
 It is especially important to try to access resources that should *not* be accessible.

-There are ways to test in a structured way which will be explained below.
+The following explains how to test if Stream Security has been correctly configured.

-### Test 1: Creating Signed URLs with Signing Endpoint
+### Step 1: Creating Signed URLs with Signing Endpoint

 The signing service provides a REST endpoint, which allows for the signing of arbitrary URLs.
 For manual use it is recommended to visit the endpoint’s documentation page at `http://localhost:8080/signing/docs`.